stewart-lab/SKiM/README.md

 This repository provides the python script for SKiM, a general literature based discovery system for uncovering unknown public knowledge from all ~30 million PubMed articles.
 This project is done by Stewart Computational Biology Group (https://morgridge.org/research/regenerative-biology/bioinformatics/) within Thomson Lab (https://morgridge.org/research/regenerative-biology/thomson-lab/) at Morgridge Institute for Research, Madison, WI, USA.

-A local PubMed database version is required for executing SKiM.
+A backend PubMed text index is required for executing SKiM.
+The code for building the backend PubMed text index is available at https://github.com/iross/km_indexer.

 We applied SKiM for repurposing drugs for four diseases from Swanson's work, Raynaud's disease, migraine, Alzheimer's disease and schizophrenia.
 We compiled three lexicons from various resources for the study.
 The diseases lexicon was compiled from UMLS Metathesaurus and SNOMED CT.
 The drugs lexicon was compiled from UMLS Metathesaurus, DrugBank and PharmGKB.
 The phenotypes and synonyms lexicon was compiled from Human Phenotypes Ontology (HPO), Phenome Wide Association Studies (PheWAS), and Online Mendelian Inheritance in Man (OMIM).
 Resources such as UMLS Metathesaurus requires licence.
 Instead of sharing the lexicons, we share the scripts for compiling the lexicons.